-Jillian, from Montana Money Adventures, talks about simplifying her life while raising five children, valuing grit and resilience, taking risk, and the value of financial independence.
+Jillian, from Montana Money Adventures, talks about simplifying her life while raising five children, valuing grit and resilience, taking risks, and the value of financial independence.

 What you’ll hear in today’s show:

 - What does Jillian mean by “big family minimalism”, and why did she consider it a survival tool?

 - How did Jillian decide to adopt several children?

 - What role do grit resilience play in her story, and how does that play out in her life?